nsauton/concordance/README.md

   --print     Print output to terminal instead of writing to file

-text files used for the input_file are found in the files/ folder By default, output is written to a file called 'concordance_output.txt' unless the --print flag is attached which forces output to be printed to the terminal.
+text files used for the input_file are found in the files/ folder By default, output is written to a file named <input_file>_concordance.txt in the same directory as the input file.
+If the --print flag is provided, the concordance is printed to the terminal instead of being written to a file.

 ## files folder